ryanraposo/shard-projector/README.md

 ### Cross-platform

 Developed with Tkinter, a framework for creating user-interfaces.
-Its included with Python by default, and works on all platforms.
+Its a standard python library, and is packaged with all Python installations.

 # Getting Started